Our research is editorially independent but we may earn a commission for purchases made through our links.

 Crystal Beach is a resort community on the Texas coast that is part of the Bolivar Peninsula.
 This is a peninsula that stretches along the coast for about 27 miles.
 You’ll need to hop on a ferry in Galveston or drive along Highway 87 from High Island to get here.
 This is a family-friendly destination that has lots of seafood, swimming spots, and even local nightlife to check out.
 In May or June each year, the community hosts the Texas Crab Festival with lots of seafood dishes, live music, and craft vendors.
 Golfers will enjoy the Rancho Carribe Golf Course, while nature lovers should check out the Bolivar Loop Upper Texas Coast Wildlife Trail along Highway 87.

-The last awesome beach town that we’ll mention in this list is Matagorda, Texas.
+Matagorda is another awesome beach town.
 This town’s motto is “the hidden treasure of the Texas Gulf Coast,” and it’s known for its excellent fishing opportunities.
 The Matagorda Bay Nature Park is a 1,600-acre preserve with miles of beaches, public piers, and birdwatching opportunities.
 On the third Saturday of each month, you can stop by the downtown courthouse square for market days.
 A few recommended places to stay are the Stanley-Fisher House, the Shell Motel, and the Fisherman’s Motel – all of which are B&Bs.